OpenAgenda/oa-public/sdk-js/README.md

       {
         field: 'title',
         code: 'required',
-        message: 'at least one language entry is required' }
+        message: 'at least one language entry is required', },
-    ]
+    ],
   });
 }
 ```